 The professional winner of this year’s event at Ross Barnett took home a boat valued at more than $40,000 and about $6,000 in cash.

 “Although we have not yet received an economic impact study from Ridgeland, other cities have reported around $1.6 million in economic impact for a Bassmaster Open tournament,” said Michael Mulone, B.A.S.S. director, event and tourism partnerships.

 “James was having a great season,” said Bowes.
 “He was 11th out of 200 going into the event.
 If had a Top 20 finish, he probably would moved into the Top 5 and would have qualified to move up to the Elite Series next year.”

 Johnson’s death left a major impact among the participants in the tournament.

 “This was a life-changing event for me and others at the tournament,” said Bowes.

-“There was shock, and then maybe some initial fear, but I’ll give credit to the Jackson Police Deparment for their swift action to crack the case and give us some small resolution by Wednesday afternoon.
+“There was shock, and then maybe some initial fear, but I’ll give credit to the Jackson Police department for their swift action to crack the case and give us some small resolution by wednesday afternoon.
 I think everyone felt a little more security.”

 Organizers may also give attention to have the approach cities.

 “I think, more than just this location, we need to be more aware about things when we go around the country and to different locations,” said Bowes.
 “We need to be more thorough in our research and about the environment where we stay.
 Maybe we don’t always need to look just for the best deal.
 Even then, we need to be more aware of our surroundings.”